jeff-gitcode/node-todo-rest-api/README.md

 husky: For managing Git hooks.
 jest: Testing framework.
 mockingoose: For mocking Mongoose models in tests.
+nock: For mocking HTTP requests in tests.
+mongodb-memory-server: For in-memory MongoDB during tests.
 ts-jest: Jest preset for TypeScript.
 ts-node: For running TypeScript files directly.
 ts-node-dev: For hot-reloading during development.